AnthonyTornetta/Cosmos/README.md

   - [x] Absorb incoming damage
 - [x] Inventory UI improvements
   - [x] Scrollable inventory
-  - [ ] An interface into all the storage devices connected to it?
 - [x] Escape functionality
   - [x] Escape can now be used to close the foremost open UI menus
   - [x] If no such menus are available, it will instead open the pause menu